 2007: The Spanish woman

 The second widely known victim of the uncontrolled violent tendencies of Ram Bomjon was a Spanish woman, witnessed by Ratanpuri and Piluwa locals, and whose story had been reported on Nepali television in 2006-2007, just after the attack on Anil Khatri.
-The story of the Spanish woman, according to Ratanpuri residents and Jas Bahadur Waiba from Pilua, Bomjon’s right hand at the time, was that she had been kidnapped and tied in Bomjon’s Halkhoriya jungle for a few weeks, held and tortured on “witchcraft charges“, and then released in bad condition (skin disease), and let to return home.
+The story of the Spanish woman, according to Ratanpuri residents and Jas Bahadur Waiba from Pilua, Bomjon’s right hand at the time, was that she had been kidnapped and tied in Bomjon’s Halkhoriya jungle for a few weeks, held and tortured on “witchcraft charges“, and then released in bad condition (strange over-all skin injury, Jas Bahadur Waiba, from whose house she was kidnapped, described her veiling in pain and unable to lie down of that pain after Bomjon’s “punishment”, with which Waiba agreed!), and let to return home.
 No news had been told about her afterwards.
 The devotees of Ram Bomjon considered the “punishment” of the woman an acceptable form of enforcing Dharma.

-Andrea Good (Jyampa Dolma), the self-styled US/Japanese leader of the group of foreign devotees had mentioned the case of the unfortunate woman, as one of those acquainted with her ordeal, in her book Reflections on Sambodhi Dharma Sangha (formerly Reflections on Palden Dorje, see Lulu.com):
+Andrea Good (Jyampa Dolma), the self-styled US/Japanese leader of the group of foreign devotees had mentioned the case of the unfortunate woman, as one of those acquainted with her ordeal, in her book Reflections on Sambodhi Dharma Sangha (formerly Reflections on Palden Dorje, see Lulu.com).
+As I myself was the proof-reader of this book, Andrea told me personally that this paragraph was about “that Spanish woman” about whom Jas Bahadur Waiba and many Nepalese followers had spoken:

 2010, July: The 17 battered villagers